prafulla2121/whatsapp_chat_predict/README.md

 - **Output**: Sentiment/Emotion label
 - **Use Case**: Aggregate emotional tone over time, identify emotional spikes in chats

-> *You can skip or adjust this section if your project doesn't use any model.*

 ---

 ## 🚀 Features